gi-bielefeld/sans/clowm/usage.md

 #### IUPAC characters
 By default, *k*-mers spanning ambiguous characters like 'N' are ignored/skipped.
-Instead, using using `--iupac <threshold>` all variants of such *k*-mers can be considered, replacing the ambiguous character by all the characters it represents.
+Instead, using `--iupac <threshold>` all variants of such *k*-mers can be considered, replacing the ambiguous character by all the characters it represents.
 For instance, for DNA input, one occurrence of 'N' results in four variants.
 If a *k*-mer spans multiple ambiguous characters, the number of resulting combinations grows quickly.
 Thus, the number of considered *k*-mers is limited.
 If resolving the next read ambiguous character would exceed `<threshold>`, the *k*-mer is skipped instead.

 #### Canonical *k*-mers
 By default, each *k*-mer is compared to its reverse complement and the lexicografically smaller is chosen as a canonical representative.